The following staff members have specialized knowledge in their fields. Click on the links to access their curricula vitae.

 Matt Rutherford, MLIS, is Curator of Genealogy and Local History at the Newberry.
 In addition to managing the Newberry’s renowned genealogy collection, Matt has also answered thousands of questions on a wide range of genealogy topics.
 He has spoken at the Illinois State Genealogical Society and the Conference on Illinois History, as well as several local genealogy societies, including the North Suburban Genealogical Society, the Genealogical Forum of Elmhurst, and the Illinois St. Andrew Society.
 In addition, Matt teaches seminars on a variety of genealogy topics, including beginning genealogy, researching at the Newberry, researching pre-fire Chicago, adoption searches, non-population census schedules, the history of the federal census, and the Social Security Death Index.
 He is the co-author of A Bibliography of African American History at the Newberry Library (2005)

-Jennifer Thom is the Director of Digital Initiatives and Services.
-She focuses on library special collections and digital-project management.
-Thom arrived at the Newberry in 2003, managing the Retrospective Conversion Project (to put information from more than 650,000 catalog cards online) and several other large-scale cataloging projects including the Roger S. Baskes Collection; the McCormick Theological Seminary Collection; the Sister Ann Ida Gannon Initiative; and the French pamphlet project, which was funded by the Council on Library and Information Resources.
-Before coming to the Newberry, Thom was the Development Administrator and later the Curator of Photography/Digital Projects Manager at the Western History/Genealogy Department at the Denver Public Library.
+Jennifer Thom Dalzin is the Director of Digital Initiatives and Services.
+She focuses on library special collections, digital-project management, and digital strategy.
+Dalzin arrived at the Newberry in 2003, managing the Retrospective Conversion Project (to put information from more than 650,000 catalog cards online) and several other large-scale cataloging projects including the Roger S. Baskes Collection; the McCormick Theological Seminary Collection; the Sister Ann Ida Gannon Initiative; and the French pamphlet project, which was funded by the Council on Library and Information Resources.
+Before coming to the Newberry, Dalzin was the Development Administrator and later the Curator of Photography/Digital Projects Manager at the Western History/Genealogy Department at the Denver Public Library.
 Prior to moving to Denver, she was the Director of the Albert J. Zak Memorial Library in Hamtramck, Michigan.
-Thom holds a master’s degree in library sciences and a bachelor’s degree in Medieval studies from the University of Michigan.
+Dalzin holds a master’s degree in library sciences and a bachelor’s degree in Medieval studies from the University of Michigan.